 Retired U.S. Army Staff Sergeant among wounded warriors with stories, participating in 'Soldier Ride'

-Retired U.S. Army Staff Sergeant Mark Lalli was one of the 30 wounded warriors that participated.
+Retired U.S. Army Staff Sergeant Mark Lalli was one of the 30 wounded warriors who participated in the event.

 He has been involved with Wounded Warriors since he was injured during a training mission 15 years ago.

-Staff Sergeant Lalli led the pack down the home stretch after a 17-mile bike ride through Annapolis.
+Staff Sgt.
+Lalli led the pack down the home stretch after a 17-mile bike ride through Annapolis.

 More than 30 wounded warriors from the East Coast participated in the ride, which is the start of a multi-day adaptive cycling event.

-Staff Sergeant Lalli told WJZ he has been involved with Wounded Warrior project since 2007, the year he was injured during a training exercise in Italy.
+Lalli told WJZ he has been involved with Wounded Warrior Project since 2007, the year he was injured during a training exercise in Italy.

-"It's literally like having to be reborn," Staff Sergeant Lalli said.
+"It's literally like having to be reborn," Lalli said.
 "You have to learn how to feed yourself again.
 You learn everything from tying your shoes to driving a car again."

-Staff Sergeant Lalli has come a long way since that helicopter crash in Italy.
-Today, he not only rides bikes, but horses as well.
+Lalli has come a long way since that helicopter crash in Italy.
+Today, he not only rides bikes but horses as well.

 He told WJZ he lives every day to honor his brothers who sacrificed their lives for his.

-"I am here because they are not, so I have to live for their sacrifice," Staff Sergeant Lalli said.
+"I am here because they are not, so I have to live for their sacrifice," Lalli said.

 for more features.